Rethinking Person Re-Identification via Semantic-Based Pretraining: Introduction

-As a consequence, the major contributions of our work can be summarized into three-fold: 1) We construct a \textit{FineGPR-C} caption dataset for the first time to enable the semantic pretraining for Re-ID tasks.
-2) Based on it, we propose a pure VirTex-based Re-ID pre-training approach named VTBR to learn visual representations from textual annotations.
-3) Comprehensive experiments show that our VTBR matches or exceeds the performance of existing methods for supervised or unsupervised pretraining on ImageNet with fewer images.
+As a consequence, the major contributions of our work can be summarized into three-fold: \begin{itemize} \item[$\bullet$] We manually construct a \textit{FineGPR-C} caption dataset for the first time to enable the semantic pretraining for Re-ID task.

+\item[$\bullet$] Based on it, a semantic-based pre-training approach named VTBR is proposed to learn visual representations from textual annotations on Re-ID event. \item[$\bullet$] Comprehensive experiments show that our VTBR method matches or exceeds the performance of existing methods for supervised or unsupervised pretraining on ImageNet with fewer images, which reveals the applicability of semantic-based pretraining with new insights. \end{itemize}

+In the rest of the paper. we first review some related works of person re-identification methods and previous pre-training method in Section \ref{sec2}.
+Then in Section \ref{sec3}, we give more details about the first \textit{FineGPR-C} caption dataset, as well as learning procedure of the proposed VTBR pretraining method.
+Extensive evaluations compared with state-of-the-art methods and comprehensive analyses of the proposed approach are elaborated in Section \ref{sec4}.
+Conclusion and Future Works are given in Section \ref{sec5}.